rchillyard/Flog/README.md

 In addition to the !! method,
 there is also !| for logging a generic type that isn't necessarily _Loggable_.
+In this case, we simply invoke _toString_ on the object to get a rendition for logging.
-There's also a |! method which ignores the message String and does no logging at all.
+There's also a |! method which ignores the message and does no logging at all.
 This is useful if you want to temporarily suspend a particular logging construct without removing the instrumentation.

 In all, the following signatures are defined for !!: